rsscp/PA/README.md

 note: for Number JsonElement(v) will be JsonNumber(v) and "key" can be any string jsonObjectOf() can also use Iterable<Pair<String, JsonElement>> or Map<String, JsonElement>

+To filter an JsonObject or JsonArray you use .filter(expression)

+    val filtered = json.filter { _, value -> value is JsonNumber }

+note:in this case filtered will return the JsonObject with the key/value pairs that have a value::JsonNumber

+To perform a mapping function on a JsonArray you use .map()

+    val mapped = json.map {
+        if (it is JsonNumber)
+            JsonNumber(it.value.toDouble() + 1)
+        else
+            it
+    }
+note: this specific function will increment any JsonNumber in the Array

+To check if all JsonArrays contain values of the same type

+    val isSame = json.checkArrayTypes()

+To print the JsonObject as a string use

+    json.serialize()